yashikaBhandari/CRMify/README.md

 Find the process using the port:

-Windows:

-bash
-Copy
-Edit
-netstat -ano | findstr :[PORT]
+Windows: netstat -ano | findstr :[PORT]

 Kill the process:

 bash
 Copy
 Edit
 taskkill /PID [PID] /F
-Or change the port in the configuration files (check package.json or server.js).
+Or change the port in the configuration (check package.json or server.js files).

 Usage
 Creating a New Lead